-Opening and Widening 5.6 km street in Malamulele Business park 1.7 km of 5.6 km street surfaced in Malamulele Business park None Rehabilitation of Vuwani Internal 6.9 km Streets Completed None Construction of Low Level Bridges at Ward (11,12,13 and 14) None Construction of 2.85km Ring Road at Misevhe A,B,C and D 2.5 km roadbed and subbase of 2.85km ring road constructed at Misevhe A,B,C and D Delay in signing of the contractor Cessions.
-Construction of 2.5 at Botsoleni Ring Road 2.65km roadbed and subbase of 2.65 km Ring Road constructed at Botsoleni None Construction of 2.5 at Nghezimani Ring Road 2.5 km roadbed and subbase of 2.82 km Ring Road constructed at Nghezimani None Construction of 2.85 at Masia Headkraal Ring Road 2.5 km roadbed and subbase of 2.85 km Ring Road constructed at Masia Headkraal Delay in signing of the contractor Cessions.
+Opening and Widening 5.6 km street in Malamulele Business park 1.7 km of 5.6 km street surfaced in Malamulele Business park None Rehabilitation of Vuwani Internal 6.9 km Streets Completed None Construction of Low Level Bridges at Ward (11,12,13 and 14) Four Low Level Bridges Constructed at 4 Wards (11,12,13 and 14) None Construction of 2.85km Ring Road at Misevhe A,B,C and D 2.5 km roadbed and subbase of 2.85km ring road constructed at Misevhe A,B,C and D Delay in signing of the contractor Cessions Construction of 2.5 at Botsoleni Ring Road 2.65km roadbed and subbase of 2.65 km Ring Road constructed at Botsoleni None Construction of 2.5 at Nghezimani Ring Road 2.5 km roadbed and subbase of 2.82 km Ring Road constructed at Nghezimani None Construction of 2.85 at Masia Headkraal Ring Road 2.5 km roadbed and subbase of 2.85 km Ring Road constructed at Masia Headkraal Delay in signing of the contractor Cessions.
 Construction of 7.26 km Ring Road at Xihosana 4.5 km Ring Road paved of 7.26 km Ring Road at Xihosana None Construction of 8.
 7 km Ring Road at Josefa 4 km of 8.
 7 km Ring Road paved at Josefa None